Table of Contents Show

 Add pre-measured pancake mix to an empty water bottle.
 You can simply add the right amount of water, shake it, and pour it on the griddle.
 Additionally, you can also use an empty water bottle for pre-measured scrambled eggs too.

 Have a decent home-cooked meal that only needs to be heated if you plan ahead!

 13. Heat Your Sleeping Bag with a Hot Water Bottle

-There’s nothing worse than getting into a cold sleeping bag before bed.
+On those cold nights, there’s nothing worse than getting into a chilly sleeping bag before bed.
 Just warm some water over the fire or a cooking stove and pour it into a thermos.
-Then place it in your sleeping bag to warm it up.
+Then place it in your bag a few minutes before bed to warm it up.